ucsd-cse231-w21/chocopy-wasm-compiler/proposals/milestone-forloops.md

 Till now one of our biggest challenge is overloading and duplicate definition.
 In python3, users could call range() in multiple versions with either 1, 2 or 3 parameters, however in our compiler, we can only define one range() function, or there will be duplicate definition problems.

+The second challenge is the break statement.
+When there are recursive blocks exists inside a for-loop, the wasm br instruction needs a $depth parameter to determine which block to break through.
+Therefore, we have to add a depth recorder inside the type check environment to record the current depth and give the value to all break statements.